 AKA our Mexican taquito or Chonk.
-The newest addition to the family as of 2021.
+The last addition to the family as of 2021.

 He’s the first Mexican in the family.
 Very strong baby; began lifting his head when he was just 2 weeks old, but unlike his older brother, very careful.

-He’s a big cat lover so he’s the biggest fan of Poofy in the house.
+He’s a big cat lover so the biggest fan of Poofy in the house.
 Obsessed with cars and balls… instead of walking after taking his first steps started playing soccer instantly.
 Wants to fly airplanes daily and never has enough of them.

 Poofy The Cat (the oldest baby)

 Poofy the Fluffy Cat is a white fuzzy Ragdoll, who thinks he’s a dog or human.
 Incredibly clumsy, but he’ll follow everyone around.

 He only learned to jump on counters at the age of 3 and still doesn’t always make it up there.
-Can’t hunt, squirrels hunt for him.
+Can’t hunt, squirrels hunt for him instead.

 Instead, Poofy is an avid traveler and enjoys adventure sports.

-He was originally quite skeptical about his new baby brother Dylan coming home, but eventually got used to sharing his toys.
+He was originally quite skeptical about his baby brothers coming home, but eventually got used to sharing his toys.